 With the information about how the computation is divided, the Multi-Controller object deploys the kernel launches on the internal Controller objects with a non-empty sub-space of threads mapped.
-Thus, the global computation launching is subdivided in sub-kernels that are enqueued for execution in their corresponding device queues.
+Thus, the global computation launch is subdivided in sub-kernels that are enqueued for execution in their corresponding device queues.

-The information provided by the programmer in the characterization primitives of the kernel declarations is internally used to determine launching parameters for the appropriate devices, such as thread-block geometries.
+Information provided by the characterization primitives supplied by the programmer on kernel declarations are used on the appropriate devices to determine launching parameters such as thread-block geometries.